-The museum has free Wi-Fi and you can use your smartphone to listen to the free audio guide when touring the museum.
+The Nobel Prize Museum has free Wi-Fi and you can use your smartphone to listen to the free audio guide when touring the museum.
 There are also daily tours given by the museum, offered in both English and Swedish.
 If you’re traveling with little ones, there’s even an interactive section for kids to play in.

 Through films, exhibits, and guided tours you’ll discover the noble leaders who have contributed to the greatest benefit of humanity!
 You will definitely leave this museum inspired!

 - Take a guided tour of City Hall’s grand ceremonial halls